Chidananda Dasgupta: Early life

 Son of Shantilata and Manmathanath Dasgupta, a Brahmo missionary and social worker, he was born at Shillong, India in 1921.
 In 1944 he married, Supriya Das, a daughter of Brahmananda Dashgupta, brother of poet Jibanananda Das.
 His daughter Aparna Sen is a well known actress and filmmaker.
 Actress Konkona Sen Sharma is his granddaughter.

 Das Gupta first entered politics during the anti-British Quit India movement days of the 1940s, then began teaching at St. Columba's College, Hazaribagh, personal assistant to Prasanta Chandra Mahalanobis at the Indian Statistical Institute, Calcutta, teaching at City College, Kolkata, journalism, and then a plush job in advertising with Imperial Tobacco.

 The film society movement

-In 1947, Das Gupta, along with Satyajit Ray, RP Gupta, Bansi Chandragupta, Harisadhan Dasgupta and others, founded the Calcutta Film Society.
+In 1947, Das Gupta, along with Satyajit Ray, RP Gupta, Sunil Janah, Bansi Chandragupta, Harisadhan Dasgupta and others, founded the Calcutta Film Society.

 In 1959, the Federation of Film Societies of India was set up at the initiative of Das Gupta, Satyajit Ray, Mrs. Vijaya Mulay, Mrs. Ammu Swaminathan, Robert Hawkins, Diptendu Pramanick, Abul Hassan and A. Roychowdhury.
 The Federation has played a major role in the spread of the film society movement in India.